Kotsubukko: Sweet & Small Fried Rice Crackers from Kameda

-From the drawings of characters on the package and so on, I think Kameda Seika Kotsubukko is a snack marketed mainly towards children.
+From the drawings on the package front, I think Kameda Kotsubukko is a snack marketed mainly toward children.

 It is a deep-fried rice cracker released in 1982 and classified as Age Senbei (揚げ煎餅).

 The bag contains four small packs of fried rice crackers.

 These golden-brown treats look kind of similar to the Kabukiage (歌舞伎揚) rice crackers due to their uneven surface.

 But compared to the latter, the former snack is small and bite-sized, as Kotsubu (こつぶ/小粒) means small grain/piece in Japanese.

 Kotsubukko is savory soy sauce-favored but accented with honey, which adds a gentle sweetness.

 Since these crackers are deep-fried, they have a pleasantly crunchy texture.
 Plus, the taste is light and so well-balanced that everyone can like it.